11 Stone Buildings

 Description of chambers

 11 Stone Buildings is a leading set of commercial and chancery barristers with specialist groups for all types of contract, company, insolvency, real estate and private client disputes.
 We act as advocates, advisers, arbitrators and mediators for law firms, counting many top legal firms among our clients; for in-house legal departments and for licensed and public access clients.
-We were shortlisted as ‘Chambers of the Year’ by Legal Week's British Legal Awards 2013, organised by Legal Week, for the second year running.
+We were shortlisted as 'Chambers of the Year' by the British Legal Awards 2013, organised by Legal Week, for the second year running.

 Areas of work

 In addition to our commercial and chancery work described above, we are also recognised for our expertise in the areas of civil fraud, IP, IT, banking, professional negligence and media & entertainment.
 A large number of our barristers offer expertise across several disciplines, which lies at the heart of our strength.
 Our track record proves that we deal with complex cases and having that multi-disciplinary expertise in-house adds to that ability.